 Everyone remembers being a teenager and having to choose between right and wrong.
 How often did you pick the latter – a forbidden party for instance – because it was more exciting than the alternative?
 Youngsters are impressionable and often make decisions to boost their reputation or get a quick kick.
-Hackers are no different, but their poor decisions can have far-reaching consequences, including jail time.
+Hackers are no different, but their poor decisions can have far-reaching consequences.

 A report by the National Crime Agency (NCA) found that UK cybercrime suspects are on average just 17 years old, with some as young as 12.
 This is far lower than the average age of those arrested for drugs (37) and financial crime (39).
 Many of those young suspects wouldn’t have broken the law before, and would be unlikely to do so in the real world.
 So what drives them to commit crime digitally, and can those forces be overcome?